 Having my hair coloured has become an epic three hour production with two coffee breaks and only luke-warm reviews.
 It does, however, enable me to dribble over those gorgeous home porn magazines; you know the ones I mean – you spend the best part of £5 to feel totally humiliated by other people’s hand-blown glass splash-backs, basement gyms and kettles which cost more than your car.

 One of Sarah’s articles was one of those ‘do this but don’t do that‘ tomes.
-It was all very well meaning advice on how to add lots of value to your property and, conversely, how to take it away.
+It was all very well-meaning advice on how to add lots of value to your property if you’ve an eye to selling it on and, conversely, how some choices may devalue your home.
 I couldn’t really steal the magazine from my hairdresser but I do recall the positives included;-

 - wooden flooring